Hrafn Kristjánsson

-Hrafn Kristjánsson is an Icelandic former basketball coach and player.
+Hrafn Kristjánsson is an Icelandic basketball coach and former player.
 He was named the Úrvalsdeild Coach of the Year in the 2010–11 season, when he won the Icelandic championship with the KR.
-As a coach he has also won the Icelandic Basketball Cup two times (2011, 2015) and Icelandic Division I three times (2003, 2005, 2007).
+As a coach he has won the Icelandic Basketball Cup two times (2011, 2015) and Icelandic Division I three times (2003, 2005, 2007).

 As a player he played 139 games in the Úrvalsdeild with KR and KFÍ, winning the national championship in 1990.

 Playing career

 Hrafn came up through the junior ranks of KR.
 He played his first games with the senior team during the 1988–1989 Úrvalsdeild season.
 The following season he appeared in 5 games for which went on to win the 1990 Icelandic championship.
 In 1994 he left KR and joined 1. deild karla club KFÍ.
 In 1996 he helped the team to win 1. deild karla and gain a promotion to the Úrvalsdeild karla for the first time in its history.
 He played for KFÍ until 2003, except for the 1997–1998 which he spent with Hamar.
 He finished his playing career with KFÍ's B-team.